Ascend/samples/cplusplus/level2_simple_inference/2_object_detection/YOLOV3_dynamic_batch_detection_picture/README.md

     3. Set environment variables and configure the paths of header files and library files that the program depends on for compilation.

-        After the following environment variables are set, the compilation script will look for the compiled-dependent header files according to the "{DDK_PATH} environment variable value/acllib/include/acl" directory, and the compiled-independent library files according to the directory pointed to by the {NPU_HOST_LIB} environment variable.
+        After the following environment variables are set, the compilation script will look for the compiled-dependent header files according to the "{DDK_PATH} environment variable value/runtime/include/acl" directory, and the compiled-independent library files according to the directory pointed to by the {NPU_HOST_LIB} environment variable.
 Replace "$HOME/Ascend" with the actual installation path of the "Ascend-cann-toolkit" package.

+       *Note**, when configuring the {NPU_HOST_LIB} environment variable, you need to use the *.so library in the "runtime/lib64/stub" directory to ensure that when compiling an application based on the AscendCL interface, it does not depend on other components (such as Driver ) *.so library, after the compilation is successful, when running the application, the system will search for the *.so library in the "Ascend-cann-toolkit installation directory/runtime/lib64" directory according to the LD_LIBRARY_PATH environment variable, and will automatically link to all *.so libraries of other components that depend on them.

         - When the operating system architecture of the development environment and the operating environment are the same, the configuration example is as follows:

            ````
            export DDK_PATH=$HOME/Ascend/ascend-toolkit/latest
-           export NPU_HOST_LIB=$DDK_PATH/acllib/lib64/stub
+           export NPU_HOST_LIB=$DDK_PATH/runtime/lib64/stub
            ````

         - When the OS architecture of the development environment and the runtime environment are different, the configuration example is as follows: